More gold for Germany, more Olympic history by Meyers Taylor

 Meyers Taylor smacked the top of her sled in celebration as she crossed the line knowing that the medal was clinched, hopped out and gave Hoffman a hug before throwing her fists into the air.

-There wasn’t any real drama at the end: Nolte went into the final heat nearly eight-tenths of a second clear of Jamanka, who was about four-tenths clear of Meyers Taylor, who was seven-tenths clear of Canada’s Christine de Bruin.
+Germany’s Kim Kalicki moved up to fourth in 4:06.28, Canada’s Christine de Bruin was fifth in 4:06.37, Switzerland’s Melanie Hasler drove to sixth in 4:06.83 and the U.S. team of monobob gold medalist Kaillie Humphries — battling a right leg injury that adversely impacted her start times — and Olympic rookie Kaysha Love fell to seventh in 4:07.04.

-All that was undecided at that point was the final margins between the medalists.
+“It hurts, I won’t lie,” Humphries said.
+“I gave every ounce of everything I had to the last two days and it wasn’t there.
+I’m proud of the work that we put in and what we put into it.
+It sucks and it’s infuriating to know that it wasn’t good enough, but at the end of the day, that’s racing.
+We can’t be fearful of not being the best.
+Both Kaysha and I had giant targets on our back coming in and I’m so proud of what we did together.”

-Germany’s Kim Kalicki moved up to fourth in 4:06.28, de Bruin was fifth in 4:06.37, Switzerland’s Melanie Hasler drove to sixth in 4:06.83 and the U.S. team of monobob gold medalist Kaillie Humphries — battling a right leg injury that adversely impacted her start times — and Olympic rookie Kaysha Love fell to seventh in 4:07.04.
+Humphries plans on missing the next one or two seasons to start a family.
+She insisted Saturday night that she will race at one final Olympics in 2026.

 Germany now has eight golds — in nine events — and 14 medals overall in the three sliding sports at the Beijing Olympics.
 The Germans will likely add to that on the final day in Beijing, since they have the top two sleds at the midpoint of the four-man competition that will end Sunday.
 They already have more golds, and more medals, in sliding events than any nation ever has at any Olympics.